yuzhTHU/ND2/README.md

+**Note: We have added some experiments and are organizing the code.
+We will upload it to the repository within a week (before 9 June 2025).**

 > Official implementation of "*Discover network dynamics with neural symbolic regression*".

 This repository contains the code and data for the experiments in the paper.
 The code is written in Python and PyTorch.